Customers Passed Scrum PSM-I Exam

 F. Development Team members collaboratively selecting their own work during the Sprint

-G. The Development Team inviting external people to the Sprint Planning to ask them how
+G. The Development Team inviting external people to the Sprint Planning to ask them how to turn a Product Backlog item into an Increment via a complete and detailed Sprint Backlog.

 H. The Scrum Master is no longer needed.